-A histogram is used for illustrating the frequency and the extent in the context of two variables.
+A histogram is used for illustrating the frequency and extent in the context of two variables.
 The histogram is a chart with columns that represent distribution by mean.
 If the histogram is normal, the graph takes the shape of a bell curve.
 If it is not normal, it may take different shapes based on the condition of the distribution.
 A histogram should always be two variables measured against each other.

-Consider the following example: The histogram below shows morning attendance of a class.
-The X-axis is the number of students and the Y-axis the time of the day.
+Consider the following example.
+This histogram shows morning attendance of a class.
+The X-axis is the number of students, and the Y-axis is the time of day.

-3. Cause and Effect Diagram
+3. Cause-and-Effect Diagram

-Organizations face problems everyday and it is important to understand the causes of these problems in order to solve them effectively.
-Cause and effect diagrams (Ishikawa Diagram) are used for understanding organizational or business problem causes.

-Developing a cause and effect diagram should be a teamwork exercise and consists of the following steps:
+Organizations face problems every day, and it is important to understand the causes of these problems to solve them effectively.
+Cause-and-effect diagrams, or Ishikawa diagrams, are used for understanding organizational or business problem causes.
+Developing a cause-and-effect diagram should be a teamwork exercise and consists of the following steps:

-- 1. A brainstorming session is required in order to come up with the components of the cause and effect diagram. - 2.
-All the main components of a problem area are listed and possible causes from each area are listed - 3.
-Then, most likely causes of the problems are identified to carry out further analysis.
+- 1. A brainstorming session is required to come up with the components of the cause-and-effect diagram. - 2.
+All the main components of a problem area are listed, as are possible causes from each area. - 3.
+Then, the most likely causes of the problems are identified for further analysis.

-Below is an example of a completed cause and effect diagram:
+Here is an example of a completed cause and effect diagram: